XDR-I2C is a modification of the Sony XDR-F1HD radio tuner.

 Starting the modification

 If you don’t have an IR led, you’ll have to turn on XDR-F1HD manually using the power button.
 Follow instructions from XDR-GTK page.
-See the Antenna input alignment paragraph below for fine tuning your XDR tuner unit.
+See the Antenna input alignment paragraph below to fine tune your tuner sensitivity.

-Note: When the controller is running, XDR-F1HD’s display is dimmed.
+Note: When the XDR-I2C is running, XDR-F1HD’s display is dimmed.

 All commands consist of one letter, data and are ended with end-line ASCII character.